magomimmo/modern-cljs/doc/second-edition/tutorial-07.md

 as well.

 > NOTE 3: if you're interested in the differences between the bubbling
-> and the captugin phase od DOM events, look at
+> and the capturing phase of DOM events, look at
 > [this document by W3C](http://www.w3.org/TR/DOM-Level-3-Events/#event-flow).

 ```clj